liuyiyire/maxmsp-osc-signal-tools/README.md

 - Energy Accumulation (motion-driven boost with temporal decay)
 - Temporal Dampers: EMA / Spring / asymmetric Attack–Release

+## Getting Started
+Open `oscToolkit/oscToolkit.maxpat` as the entry patch.
+All modules and JS dependencies are loaded locally from the same folder.

 Tested in Max 8/9.